Preface and Disclaimer#

 © 2001 – 2023:

 The GROMACS development teams at the Royal Institute of Technology and Uppsala University, Sweden.

 This manual is not complete and has no pretension to be so due to lack of time of the contributors – our first priority is to improve the software.
 It is worked on continuously, which in some cases might mean the information is not entirely correct.

-Comments on form and content are welcome, please send them to one of the mailing lists (see our webpage or this section on how to contribute), or open an issue on our issue tracker.
+Comments on form and content are welcome, please send them to the user discussion forum or the developer discussion forum (see our webpage or this section on how to contribute), or open an issue on our issue tracker.
 Corrections can also be made in the GROMACS git source repository and uploaded to the GROMACS GitLab.

 We release an updated version of the manual whenever we release a new version of the software, so in general it is a good idea to use a manual with the same major and minor release number as your GROMACS installation.